 Cash compensation is paid to directors in the form of retainers and meeting fees.
-The director fee structure effective January 1, 2017 was as follows:
+The director fee structure effective January 1, 2018 was as follows:

-- Director Retainer Fee of \$16,200 per year; - Chairman of the Board Retainer Fee of \$19,200 per year; - Directors Fee of \$700 per board meeting attended; - Audit Committee Chairman Fee of \$700 per meeting attended; and - Meeting Fees for Other Board Committees of \$550 per meeting attended.
+- Director Retainer Fee of \$21,000 per year; - Chairman of the Board Retainer Fee of \$24,000 per year; - Directors Fee of \$750 per board meeting attended; - Board Committee Chairman Fee of \$700 paid to All Board Committee Chairpersons per board committee meeting attended; and - Meeting Fees for Other Board Committees of \$600 per meeting attended.

 Directors participating in a meeting by telephone/video conference call were compensated one-half the meeting fee for that particular meeting.
-The following table regarding Director Fees Earned or Paid in Cash reflects the fee structure in effect during 2017.
+The following table regarding Director Fees Earned or Paid in Cash reflects the fee structure in effect during 2018.

-The committee reviewed the director fee structure in November 2017.
+The committee reviewed the director fee structure in November 2018.
 Based on the size of the Bank and the Bancorp's recent listing on the NASDAQ Capital Market Exchange, adjustments to the Board Retainer Fees and Meeting fees were recommended.
-The following director fee structure became effective January 1, 2018:
+The following director fee structure became effective January 1, 2019:

-- Director Retainer Fee of \$21,000 per year; - Chairman of the Board Retainer Fee of \$24,000 per year; - Directors Fee of \$750 per board meeting attended; - Board Committee Chairman Fee of \$700 paid to All Board Committee Chairpersons per board committee meeting attended; and - Meeting Fees for Other Board Committees of \$600 per board committee meeting attended.
+- Director Retainer Fee of \$25,000 per year; - Chairman of the Board Retainer Fee of \$32,000 per year; - Directors Fee of \$800 per board meeting attended; - Board Committee Chairman Fee of \$700 paid to All Board Committee Chairpersons per board committee meeting attended; and - Meeting Fees for Other Board Committees of \$600 per board committee meeting attended.

-In addition, directors participating in a meeting by telephone/video conference call will continue to be compensated one-half the meeting fee for that particular meeting.
+Directors participating in a meeting by telephone/video conference call will continue to be compensated one-half the meeting fee for that particular meeting.
 Employee directors are not paid for committee meetings.
+Additionally, reimbursement for out-of-pocket travel expenses will be provided for those Directors residing outside a 60-mile radius of the Corporate Office located in Archbold, Ohio.